Skip to main content

 hermes --tui

-The directory must contain dist/entry.js and an up-to-date node_modules.
+The directory must contain dist/entry.js.

 Keybindings